codylindley/simple-frontend-boilerplate/README.md

 #Simple Frontend Boilerplate

-A starting point to develop websites or web applications without forcing an MV* framework or modular loader specification.
+A starting point to develop websites or web applications without forcing a specific MV* framework or modular loader.

 ---